streets-ahead/project-intersection/posts/swifty-d3-js-part-1.md

   "title": "Swifty d3.js: Part 1",
   "author": "Sam Mussell",
   "tags": ["swift","d3.js","data viz"],
-  "published": "Thu Mar 31 2016 15:29:37 GMT-0700 (PDT)"
+  "published": "Thu Mar 31 2016 00:29:37 GMT-0700 (PDT)"
 }
 ---

 D3.js is a fantastic and powerful library, we've played with d3.js several times on this [blog](/posts/pretty-d3-js.html) [aleady](/posts/hack-of-the-week-charting-immaturity-with-d3-js.html).
-D3 has all of sort of extremely powerful algorithms built in, it also has a DOM manipulation API, but one of the things that makes the d3 API great is the ability to separate the two.
+D3 has all sort of extremely powerful algorithms built in, it also has a DOM manipulation API, but one of the things that makes the d3 API great is the ability to separate the two.
 You can take full advantage of d3's built in data crunching power, while rendering the output anyway you like.
 In my day job I've done a lot of work with d3 + React.js.
 React makes a great rendering engine for d3, it allows you to create reusable charting components that are easier for the end user to use than if it were pure d3.
 Mike Bostock has been working hard in d3 4.0 to make this even better by breaking d3 down into smaller useful packages.
 He has written several [articles](https://medium.com/@mbostock/introducing-d3-shape-73f8367e6d12?source=---------10-) on the [subject](https://medium.com/@mbostock/introducing-d3-scale-61980c51545f?source=---------9-).

 We've also seen a ton of interest lately in React Native.
 React native is interesting for several reasons, but the one I wanted to focus on here is that React Native allows you to process your UI in Javascript on a background thread and then render natively on the device.